 The Best Piano Songs to Get Into the Christmas Spirit

 Music makes Christmas truly special.
 It can transform even the grumpiest Grinch into Santa Claus, with or without the beard.
-Lucky for you, as a musician you have something more to give than presents.
-Whether you are at home with family or at parties with friends, simply learning a few Christmas songs can make the holiday remarkable.
+Luckily, as a musician, you have something more to give than just presents.
+Whether you’re at home with family or spending the holiday with friends, learning a few Christmas songs can make any occasion extra festive.

-That doesn’t just mean Twinkle Twinkle Little Star or Jingle Bells.
+That doesn’t just mean Jingle Bells.
 You’re better than that.
-With the right songs you can create the Christmas-movie feeling of happy contentment.
+With the right songs you can create the Christmas-movie feeling of warm contentment.
 The best part?
-All of the songs mentioned below are available to learn on the flowkey app.
+All of the songs below are available to learn on flowkey.

 Start quiet, get jazzy - "Silent Night"

-The soft, beautiful melody of 'Silent Night' is the perfect place to start by bringing a smile to the faces of everybody lying half-asleep after a huge meal.
+The soft, beautiful melody of 'Silent Night' is the perfect place to start.
+It’s sure to bring a smile to the faces of everybody lying half-asleep after a huge meal.
 If they don’t start snoring, then move on to 'White Christmas'.
-The melody is so instantly recognizable that you’ll have eyes open and mouths moving before you even reach the sixth note: “I’m dreaming of a…”.
+The melody is so instantly recognizable that you’ll have eyes open and mouths moving before you even reach the sixth note: “I’m dreaming of a…”

-Christmas is an excuse for even the coolest of us to get a little corny, so imagine you are wearing a tuxedo in a jazz bar and add some blue notes to your Christmas set list.
-'Santa Baby' brings these in nicely, and works well if you’re playing a cute private show for one person.
-'Jingle Bell Rock' has a little more energy to it, and the song follows a common blues progression so if you’re confident enough to start improvising then go for it.
+Christmas is also a great excuse for even the coolest of us to get a little corny.
+Imagine you’re wearing a tuxedo in a jazz bar and add some blue notes to your Christmas setlist.
+'Santa Baby' brings these in nicely and works well if you’re playing a cute private show for one person.
+'Jingle Bell Rock' has a little more energy to it and the song follows a common blues progression, so if you’re confident enough to start improvising then go for it.

 Singing along - "Santa Claus is Coming to Town"

-Getting people singing along is a wonderful way to spend time together, so go for a classic that everybody knows: 'Santa Claus is Coming to Town'.
-It doesn’t matter which of the 200 versions they have heard - Frank Sinatra, Michael Buble or Bruce Springsteen - the lyrics are imprinted into every mind.
-There is even a Spanish version with the same melody ('Santa Claus Llegó a La Ciudad') to keep Spanish-speaking family or friends happy.
+Getting people singing along is a wonderful way to spread some Christmas cheer.
+You can never go wrong with a classic that everybody knows: 'Santa Claus is Coming to Town'.
+It doesn’t matter which of the countless versions your audience has heard - Frank Sinatra, Michael Buble, or Bruce Springsteen - the lyrics are imprinted into everyone’s mind.
+There’s even a Spanish version ('Santa Claus Llegó a La Ciudad') that you can play for Spanish-speaking family or friends.

-'Rudolph the Red-Nosed Reindeer' is another good singalong, especially if there are kids around.
+'Rudolph the Red-Nosed Reindeer' is another good singalong option, especially if there are kids around.
 Get the lyrics up and teach everyone the call-and-response later in the song.
-You sing “Had a very shiny nose…” and they yell “LIKE A LIGHT BULB”.
-Fun for everyone, except maybe your neighbours.
-If they complain, just get them involved.
-They’ll have a great time.
+You sing, “Had a very shiny nose…” and they yell, “LIKE A LIGHT BULB!”
+Fun for everyone, except maybe your neighbors.
+If they complain, just get them involved: The more the merrier, right?